Table of Contents

-The children can only watch and not touch!
+The aim is for it to be so motivating that the children watch.
 This is important in order for the children to develop their focus and attention on the leading adult.

 The supporting adults role is to model engagement and enthusiasm, as well as key words and language, and to ensure the children observe and not touch.
 If a child comes to take the item, the item can be put back in the bucket and the lid on.
 The supporting adult can direct the child back to their seat.

 Some of the most favourite bucket toys for my class this year have been a rolling and laughing dog, a dancing pumpkin, the blowing ball, the long wizzee balloons, any wind up toys and a woopie cushion!